 Here we propose a different way to calculate the returned fee, which also means chances to the fee that the sender effectively pays.

-In smartBCH, the block's total gas limit is the threshold of the sum of all the transactions' gas limit, which is different from ethereum, where it is the sum of all the transactions' real used gas.
+So, in smartBCH, the block's total gas limit is the threshold of the sum of all the transactions' gas limit, which is different from ethereum, where it is the sum of all the transactions' real used gas.
 Since the senders can specify a very high gas limit for the transactions which only use a small amount of gas, a block may only contain a small number of transactions with high gas limit, which stops the other transactions get packed into block.

 So we must encourage users to estimated their transactions' gas consumptions more accurately and make sure the transaction's gas limit is close to the gas it really consumes.
 If your gas limit is not a good estimation of the actual gas consumption, there will be some penalty.

 When transactions finish their execution, the returned gas fee is calculated as the following pseudo code: